Unit 6 Topics

 Your students have already learned a bit about the structure of DNA in Unit 1.

 The activity takes about an hour, and it’s designed for students to do it in groups.
-If do the paper version, make the model pieces on cardstock, and save each group’s cutouts (so you can save time next year).
+If you do the paper version (which you can get by downloading the pdf at the link above), make the model pieces on cardstock, and save each group’s cutouts (so you can save time next year).

 DNA Structure and Replication Tutorials